-- 1. (a) FMLA Employed for 12 months (within past 7 years with ER) - (b) EFMLA Employed 30 days - 2. (a) FMLA Worked 1,250 hours in most recent previous 12 months - (b) EFMLA Worked 30 days (includes full & part-time EEs) - 3. (a) FMLA Employer has 50 employees within 75 miles.
-Also, if the Employer controls or directs more the 50 EE even if outside the 75 mile radius - (b) EFMLA Employers having less than 500 Employees / small employer & Emergency Responder exception - 4. (a) FMLA Employee must have a qualifying reason to take FMLA - (b) EFMLA Allowed for school or childcare closings "only" Under a mandated order for COIVID-19 reasons - 5. (a) FMLA Leave can be taken in a block of time, intermittently, or on a reduced schedule.
-Leave can be taken in weeks, days, hours, or minutes. - (b) EFMLA Continuous Leave (unless allowed intermittent by the employer) - 6.
+- (a) FMLA Employed for 12 months (within past 7 years with ER) (b) EFMLA Employed 30 days - 2. (a) FMLA Worked 1,250 hours in most recent previous 12 months (b) EFMLA Worked 30 days (includes full & part-time EEs) - (a) FMLA Employer has 50 employees within 75 miles.
+Also, if the Employer controls or directs more the 50 EE even if outside the 75 mile radius (b) EFMLA Employers having less than 500 Employees / small employer & Emergency Responder exception - 4. (a) FMLA Employee must have a qualifying reason to take FMLA (b) EFMLA Allowed for Expanded reasons specific to COVID-19 due to Pandemic, Expires September 30, 2021 - 5. (a) FMLA Leave can be taken in a block of time, intermittently, or on a reduced schedule.
+Leave can be taken in weeks, days, hours, or minutes. (b) EFMLA Continuous Leave (unless allowed intermittent by the employer) - 6.
 Both Right to reinstatement to the same or equivalent job - 7.
 Both Right to have health benefits continued during leave as if still working the same regular schedule